 Ross wore a kilt in his traditional family tartan Ancient Mc Neil of Bara with a blue herringbone jacket and waistcoat All the men in the wedding party wore kilts or tartan trousers.

 Again done by us, I made the save the dates and invites on photoshop and bought some envelopes from Vistaprint with a similar floral design.
-I done all the calligraphy for the seating plan and place cards and bought some twigs to hang the seating plan with some fresh flowers intertwined.
+I did all the calligraphy for the seating plan and place cards and bought some twigs to hang the seating plan with some fresh flowers intertwined.

 Our wedding day brought our families much closer together, meeting up and planning / doing DIY projects was great fun but also great to look back on and have all those memories we have shared together.
 Get all your friends and family involved in the day as much as you can, it makes it that wee bit more special.Personal, relaxed, minimalistic and good vibes.